 How to Add and Delete Users on Debian 9

-Debian, as well as all other Linux distributions is a multi-user operating system.
-Each user can have different permission level and specific settings for various command line and GUI application.
+Debian, as well as all other Linux distributions, is a multi-user operating system.
+Each user can have different permission levels and specific settings for various command-line and GUI applications.

 Knowing how to add and remove users is one of the basic skills a Linux user should know.